lin-stephanie/rehype-callouts/README.md

 ## When should I use this?

-This plugin helps render markdown callouts, ideal for blogs built with frameworks like Astro or Next.
+This plugin helps render markdown callouts, ideal for blogs built with frameworks like Astro or Next.js.
 It processes HTML directly without needing `allowDangerousHtml` in [remark-rehype](https://github.com/remarkjs/remark-rehype) and supports collapsible callouts with the `details` tag, all without JavaScript.

 ## Installation

 This package is [ESM only](https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c).
-In Node.js (version 16+), install with your package manager:
+In Node.js (version 18+), install with your package manager:

 ```sh
 npm install rehype-callouts